-Weight-loss surgery — also known as bariatric surgery — is a procedure that can help many people lose weight, either by making the stomach smaller or altering the small intestine to limit the number of calories a person can absorb.
+Weight-loss surgery — also known as metabolic and bariatric surgery — is a procedure that can help many people lose weight, either by making the stomach smaller or altering the small intestine to limit the number of calories a person can absorb.
 Here are a few facts about weight-loss surgery, according to the National Institute of Diabetes and Digestive and Kidney Diseases:

 - People who have weight-loss surgery lose an average of 15 to 30% of their original weight

 - Weight-loss surgery can cost between $15,000 and $25,000, depending on the type of procedure you have and your insurance plan (Medicare and Medicaid may help cover the costs)